Stories in Public Health

 Texas Department of State Health Services Responds to an Explosion in West

-Plans and surge capacities are put to the test as responders provide medical and behavioral health support to the community” or something along those lines as the metadata description.
+Plans and surge capacities are put to the test as responders provide medical and behavioral health support to the community.

 Colorado Addresses Diabetes Disparities Through Partnerships and a New Reimbursement Program

 Colorado addressed low socioeconomic and racial and ethnic disparities in diabetes outcomes by partnering with the American Association of Diabetes Educators and University of Colorado at Denver School of Pharmacy.